-At Greswold, we believe that children learn best through a mix of adult-directed and child-initiated learning.
+At Greswold, we believe that children learn best through their play.
 Throughout the day, the children will have short adult-led activities learning about phonics and maths (among other things), and to practice their fine motor control.
 The environment in our Foundation Stage is set up in an engaging way matching children's interests wherever possible.
 For a large portion of the day, children are able to follow their own interests and ideas, learning in their own way through play, with adult support and encouragement.
 Teaching staff will play alongside the children, introducing new concepts and ideas.
 At other times we will observe the children for assessment purposes.

 Communication and Language